Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: -assemblages and Resource Modalities

-~ This is an auxillary section where we discuss some properties of relevant categories, that is, symmetric monoidal categories where every object can be copied.
-The name ``relevant category'' comes from that such categories are models for substructural logics admitting the contaction rule, that is, relevant logics.
+~ This is an auxiliary subsection where we discuss some properties of relevant categories, that is, symmetric monoidal categories where every object can be duplicated.
+The name ``relevant category'' comes from the fact that such categories are models for substructural logics admitting the contraction rule, that is, relevant logics.
 We will not be going into the categorical analysis of relevant logic and related substructural logics, but we refer the reader to \cite{petric2002coherence} and \cite{jacobs1994semantics}.

 \begin{definition}~ A symmetric monoidal category $\mathcal{C}$ admits \emph{duplication} (or \emph{copying}) if there is a symmetric monoidal natural transformation $\mathsf{copy} : 1_{\mathcal{C}} \Rightarrow 1_{\mathcal{C}} \otimes 1_{\mathcal{C}}$ such that the following is satisfied: